spaceitup/checkout-android/README.md

 ## Page Theming
 Theming of the Payment Page is done using the PaymentTheme class and in order for theming to take effect, the customised PaymentTheme instance must be set in the PaymentUI class prior to opening the Payment Page.

-Code sample how to create and set a custom PaymentTheme
+Code sample how to create and set a custom PaymentTheme:
 ```
 PaymentTheme.Builder builder = PaymentTheme.createBuilder();
 ...